 Modern slavery and human trafficking statement

-As a public sector body, the GMC recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+As a public sector body, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
+We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that our supply chains are free from slavery and human trafficking.

 Organisational structure and purpose

-Our purpose is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.
+The purpose of the General Medical Council (GMC) is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.

 - keeping up-to-date registers of qualified doctors